AnokiAI/ContextIQ/README.md

 ```

 ### License
-The code for this work is licensed under the [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0).
+This provided dataset is licensed under the [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0).

-See [LICENSE](LICENSE) for more details on the code license.
+See [LICENSE](LICENSE) for more details.